-If you’ll be operating a commercial motor vehicle only for agribusiness purposes, you may get a 6-year restricted CDL without meeting the minimum training requirements.
+If you’ll be operating a commercial motor vehicle only for agribusiness purposes, you may get a restricted CDL without meeting the minimum training requirements.
 An “agribusiness” is a private carrier who primarily transports the following products during the normal course of business:

 - Farm machinery, farm equipment, and implements of husbandry.